SpaceX: McGregor, Texas

-Originally the site of the Bluebonnet Ordnance Plant during World War II, the facility was later used by Beal Aerospace before being leased by SpaceX in 2003.
-The company has since expanded it significantly from 256 acre in 2003 to 4000 acre by 2015.
-In July 2021, SpaceX announced plans to build a second production facility for Raptor engines at McGregor.
-This expansion is expected to significantly increase SpaceX's production capacity, with the goal of producing 800 to 1,000 Raptor engines per year.
+The property was originally part of the Bluebonnet Ordnance Plant during World War II.
+It was later used by Beal Aerospace before being leased by SpaceX in 2003.
+SpaceX expanded the facility from approximately 256 acre in 2003 to 4000 acre by 2015.

+In 2021, SpaceX announced plans to construct an additional Raptor engine production facility at McGregor to increase manufacturing capacity.